 The dock is pretty much standard.
 It auto-hides when it’s not beign used and without extending to the edges of the display (so its width follows how many icons are there).
 I’m using the small size (36px).

-I’m incredible satisfied to this setup.
+I’m incredibly satisfied to this setup.
 As I was expecting, running things natively lead to much better performance, less heat in general and better battery life.
 The future of Linux desktop never looked so bright!